timkuijsten/zatch/README.md

 Efficiently watch directory changes on macOS.

+Do stuff based on changes in your local file-system.
+I.e. sync some files to a remote as soon as something changes locally, or restart a process while you're writing code.

 Features:
 * Easy to integrate in shell scripts, zatch simply echoes the name of a dir with changes on stdout